azemoning/learn-spring/README.md

 For students:

-Please clone this repo so you can upload/push assignments into the branches that have been provided according to the learning activities each topic.
+Please clone this repo so you can upload/push assignments into the branches that have been provided according to the learning activities for each topic.
 Thank you!
 Happy coding!
 Cheers ;)